ahaywood/Web-Interactivity-and-Engagement/appendix/index.md

   } elseif ($num1 > $num2) {
     echo "The number one variable is larger";
   } else {
-    echo "They’re the same number!!";
+    echo "They are the same number!!";
   }
 ?>
 ```

 ### Loops

 Loops are conditional statements that perform tasks repeatedly.
-For instance, let’s say you have a hundred blog posts.
+For instance, let's say you have a hundred blog posts.
 It would be a lot easier to output a repeating list of your posts instead of having to tell the PHP to output each post manually through strings and an echo command.
 Remember our list of sales earlier where we had to specify the key of each object?
 What if we could just have a loop do that for us automatically?

-As you know already, WordPress’s entire existence is essentially created through the PHP loop functionality.
-Let’s type up a loop just so that we can see how it works.
+As you know already, WordPress's entire existence is essentially created through the PHP loop functionality.
+Let's type up a loop just so that we can see how it works.

 [W3 Schools - Looping](http://www.w3schools.com/php/php_looping_for.asp)